Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Row spaces and normal forms

 \subsection{Row space subset and row basis}

-We will use row space membership to give a protocol for the certification of \emph{row space subset}; by this we mean the problem of deciding whether the row space of \(\matr{A}\) is contained in the row space of \(\matr{B}\), for two given matrices \(\matr{A}\) and \(\matr{B}\).
+We will use \rowmem{} to give a protocol for the certification of \emph{row space subset}; by this we mean the problem of deciding whether the row space of \(\matr{A}\) is contained in the row space of \(\matr{B}\), for two given matrices \(\matr{A}\) and \(\matr{B}\).

 Our approach is the following: take a random vector $\vect{\lambda}$ and certify that the row space element \(\vect{\lambda} \matr{A}\) is in the row space of \(\matr{B}\), the latter being done via row space membership (\cref{sec:rowmem}).
-We will see that taking \(\vect{\lambda}\) with coefficients from $\field$ is enough to ensure good probability of success.
+We will see that taking \(\vect{\lambda}\) with entries in the base field is enough to ensure good probability of success.